Joaquim Radua

 Joaquim Radua is a Spanish psychiatrist and developer of methods for meta-analysis of neuroimaging studies.
 He has been named as one of the most cited researchers in Psychiatry / Psychology.

 Education

 Joaquim Radua studied Medicine as well as Statistics at the Autonomous University of Barcelona and graduated in 2003 and 2010 respectively.
 He did his residency training at the Hospital Universitari of Bellvitge (Barcelona) and became a specialist in Psychiatry in 2008.
-He subsequently received his PhD in biostatistics of brain imaging at King's College London and conducted a Río Hortega Research Training Program in 2013.
+He subsequently received his PhD in biostatistics of brain imaging at King's College London.
+He conducted a Río Hortega Research Training Program in 2013.
 He also conducted a postdoctoral stay at Yale University.

 Career

 Research focus/interests

 He has developed several meta-analytic and neuroimaging methods.
 MetaNSUE and Seed-based d mapping (formerly Signed Differential Mapping, SDM) methods must be highlighted for their applicability and becoming software most used by the scientific community at the present time.
 He also conducts studies on evidence-based personalized medicine, specially focusing on clinical prediction (e.g. assessing the risk of recurrence for each individual) based on available clinical and biological.